-• Fill the fuel tank with high-quality fuel until the first automatic shutoff of the fuel pump nozzle.
+Fill the fuel tank with high-quality fuel until the first automatic shutoff of the fuel pump nozzle.

 Note: During extended periods of vehicle storage (30 days or more), fuel may deteriorate due to oxidation.
-Add Motorcraft® Gas Stabilizer or equivalent meeting Ford material specification ESE-M99C112-A to the vehicle fuel system whenever actual or expected storage periods exceed 30 days.
+Add a quality gas stabilizer product to the vehicle fuel system whenever actual or expected storage periods exceed 30 days.
 Follow the instructions on the additive label.
 The vehicle should then be operated at idle speed to circulate the additive throughout the fuel system.